JSON vs CSV: What's the Difference?

 As mentioned previously, JSON has numerous benefits and advantages when used for data storage, analysis, or programming:

 A simple, but effective structure makes JSON easy to read.
-It’s also great even when hierarchical data structures are used – something that may normally be more difficult to parse.
+It's also great even when hierarchical data structures are used – something that may typically be more difficult to parse.

 A nested structure makes JSON quite handy when you need to store data with numerous qualities and values.